-- Prudent customer selection is achieved in collaboration with our business line counterparts who stand as a first line of defense.
-It is noticeable that the Bank has adequate management of its credit risk by increasing its portfolio more in better risk rating category and most loans are rated "B" or better.
-Any exceptions are adequately mitigated through credit risk mitigants such as collaterals or guarantees; - The Bank applies the 3-in-One concept of approval process where credit exposures are independently assessed by Credit Approval Department and deliberated by the Credit Evaluation Panel ("CEP"), and then only submitted to the CEO for final decision.
-Experienced and competent key personnel are appointed to the CEP to assist the CEO in assessing the credit application and major credit decisions, to provide recommendation to the CEO for final decision.
-The CEO has the discretion to reject or modify terms and conditions of the loans passed by CEP.
-The Board Risk Committee or the Board of Director has the veto power to reject credit or modify the terms and conditions which have been approved by the delegated approving authorities.
+- Prudent customer selection is achieved in collaboration with our business line counterparts who stand as the first line of defense.
+It is noticeable that the Bank has adequate management of its credit risk by increasing its portfolio in better risk rating category and most loans are rated "BBB" or better.
+Weaker rating (below BBB) are adequately mitigated through credit risk mitigants such as collaterals or guarantees; - The Bank applies the 3-in-One concept of approval process where credit exposures are independently assessed by Credit Approval Department and deliberated by the Credit Evaluation Panel ("CEP"), and then submitted to CEO for final decision.
+Experienced and competent key personnel are appointed to the CEP to assist the CEO in assessing the credit application and major credit decisions, to provide recommendation to CEO for final decision.
+CEO has the discretion to reject or modify terms and conditions of the loans passed by CEP.
+For cases which needs Bank of China (Hong Kong) Limited's (incorporated in Hong Kong) consultation, the Board

+Risk Management Committee has the veto power to reject credit or modify the terms and conditions which have been approved by the delegated approving authorities.

-• The Bank continued to analyze its credit exposure portfolio and report to Management on a monthly basis through RMICC and to the Board Risk Committee and Board of Directors on a quarterly basis.
+• The Bank continued to analyze its credit exposure portfolio and report to Management on a monthly basis through RMICC and to the Board Risk Management Committee and Board of Directors on a quarterly basis.